At the Museum or at Your Location

 Living History (1st – 12th grades)

 The colorful history of famous aviation personalities are brought to life through our Living History presentations.
-Personalities include: Amelia Earhart, Wiley Post, Jimmy Doolittle, Red Baron, Orville Wright, Charles Lindbergh, Count von Zeppelin, and Admiral Rosendahl.
+Personalities include: Amelia Earhart, Wiley Post and the Red Baron.
+Available for onsite only.

 History of Space Flight (2nd – 12th grades)